 Hope Sands graduated in 2021 with a major in Anthropology with a focus in Archaeology and Artifact Conservation, as well as a major in Philosophy.
 As an Honors student and a member of Phi Eta Sigma and Phi Kappa Phi, honor societies at EWU, Hope was selected to present at the Western Regional Honors Conference on "Exploring the Physical Realm of History Through the Holocaust."
 In the Summer of 2019, Hope traveled abroad for a two-and-a-half week program, the Summer Institute on Diversity, Inclusion and the Holocaust, hosted by Hanze Honors College in the Netherlands.
 Hope said the institute taught her how to critically think in tough situations and how to act not as a bystander but as an active participant in the fight for social justice.

 For her EWU McNair Summer Research Internship, Hope studied Fort Spokane under the mentorship of Dr. Brian Buchanan.
 Hope was accepted with full funding to the Masters program in Anthropology at Wichita State University.
-Hope is currently working in her field as a Cultural Resource Management Field Technician for Historical Research Associates and preparing to apply to PhD programs.
+In 2021 Hope began working in her field as a Cultural Resource Management Field Technician for Historical Research Associates and plans to apply to PhD programs after getting this critical field experience.

 2020 McNair Faculty Research Mentor: Dr. Brian Buchanan